 (*) R. Malbec et al: µLAS: Sizing of expanded trinucleotide repeats with femtomolar sensitivity in less than 5 minutes.
 Scientific Reports (2018).
 DOI:10.1038/s41598-018-36632-5

 (**) C. Cinesi et al.: Contracting CAG/CTG repeats using the CRISPR-Cas9 nickase.
 Nature Communications (2016).
 DOI:10.1038/ncomms13272

 SNSF Eccellenza Grants allow tenure-track assistant professors to select a new research team and lead an ambitious scientific project.
 SNSF Eccellenza Professorial Fellowships cover the salaries of assistant professors as well as their project costs.
 The new scheme replaces the SNSF professorship grant, which has supported 691 researchers since its launch in 2000 – with great success: around 80% of grantees went on to obtain a professorship at a higher education institution in Switzerland or abroad.

-- Download picture: (JPEG, 212 kB)Two less than a millimetre wide funnels hold DNA samples of different sizes that fluoresce under laser light.
+- Download picture: (JPEG)Two less than a millimetre wide funnels hold DNA samples of different sizes that fluoresce under laser light.
 Fragments with known sizes on the left.
 Test fragments on the right.
 The shorter they are, the closer the move to the bottom of the funnel. © R. Malbec et al 2017.